-Liquidity risk may arise due to insufficient funds being available to meet cash flow requirements (funding liquidity risk), but also due to illiquidity
+Liquidity risk may arise due to insufficient funds being available to meet cash flow requirements (funding liquidity risk), but also due to illiquidity of the assets held to meet the cash flow requirements (asset liquidity risk).

 The Company measures its liquidity risk by forecasting its required payments and comparing these to its cash positions.